 We believe the program we have built brings evidence-based science to women in search of prevention strategies — and the hope that comes with them.
 The center also provides women with opportunities to connect and participate in science.

-We are currently funded as a pilot clinic but hope with your help to continue this program for women for years to come.
+We were initially funded as a pilot clinic, but hope with your help to continue this program for women for years to come.